Saudi Aramco Shares To Begin Trading After Worlds Biggest IPO - UrduPoint

 Saudi Aramco Shares To Begin Trading After World's Biggest IPO

-Saudi Aramco's shares begin trading on the domestic stock market Tadawul on Wednesday, after the energy behemoth completed the world's biggest initial public offering
+Saudi Aramco's shares begin trading domestically on Wednesday, after the energy behemoth raised $25.6 billion in the world's biggest initial public offering

-Aramco said in a statement to the Saudi Stock Exchange on Wednesday that it has sold 450 million more shares, boosting the value of the offering to $29.44 billion.

-This means that Aramco has in effect sold 1.725 percent of its shares instead of the initial 1.5 percent.
+Aramco has priced its IPO at 32 Riyals ($8.53) per share, the high end of the target range, surpassing the $25 billion raised by Chinese retail giant Alibaba in its 2014 Wall Street debut.

-The sale of Aramco shares is the bedrock of de facto ruler Crown Prince Mohammed bin Salman's ambitious strategy to overhaul the oil-reliant economy.
+The sale of 1.5 percent of the firm, or three billion shares, is the bedrock of de facto ruler Crown Prince Mohammed bin Salman's ambitious strategy to overhaul the oil-reliant economy.

 Riyadh's Tadawul stock exchange said it will hold an opening auction for Aramco shares for an hour from 9:30 (0630 GMT) followed by continuous trading, with price changes limited to plus or minus 10 percent.

+The company said Friday it could exercise a "greenshoe" option, selling additional shares to bring the total raised up to $29.4 billion.

-The IPO process put the energy giant's value at $1.7 trillion, far ahead of other firms in the trillion-dollar club, including Apple and microsoft.
+The market launch puts the oil behemoth's value at $1.7 trillion, far ahead of other firms in the trillion-dollar club, including Apple and microsoft.

-But the scaled-down listing is still a far cry from the blockbuster originally planned by Prince Mohammed.
+But the scaled-down IPO is still a far cry from the blockbuster originally planned by Prince Mohammed.

 The much-delayed stock sale, first announced in 2016, was initially expected to raise as much as $100 billion from the sale of up to five percent of the company.